 I am passionate about teaching and building data-driven, AI-based systems for improving teaching and learning.
-The aim of my research is 1) to understand how students learn database programming, and 2) to develop technologies that help instructors teach and interact with students in large classrooms, and 3) to build tools to help students receive a personalized, student-centered learning experience.
+The aim of my research is 1) to understand how students learn database programming, 2) to develop technologies that help instructors teach and interact with students in large classrooms, and 3) to build tools to help students receive a personalized, student-centered learning experience.

 -Data(base) Management Systems